Kelcon86/NBA_HOF_Predictions/README.md

             *   SMOTE
             *   SVM SMOTE
     *   One of the benefits of our data is that it includes classifications, the "Hall of Fame Class" column, so we can use a supervised classificaion machine learning model.
 Specifcaily we are using the **scikit-learn logistic regression** method for our data fitting.
 In addition, we are experimented with the `solver=liblinear` rather than the default `solver=lbfgs` since according to [this website](https://holypython.com/log-reg/logistic-regression-optimization-parameters/) it is a more efficient solver with smaller datasets.
 Preliminary results show an improvement in our model accuracy using this solver vs "lbfgs".

+## Database
+A database was created using SQL ...

+## Dashboard
+We will be using Tableau to create a dashboard.

+Segment 2 Rubric
+The presentation outlines the project, including the following:

+- Selected topic
+- Reason topic was selected
+- Description of the source of data
+- Questions the team hopes to answer with the data
+- Description of the data exploration phase of the project
+- Description of the analysis phase of the project

+Slides
+- Presentations are drafted in Google Slides.

+- Description of the communication protocols
+- Outline of the project (this may include images, but they should be easy to follow and digest)

 Dashboard (15 points)
 - A blueprint for the dashboard is created and includes all of the following: